“Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.” (1 Timothy 5:22 WNT)

 What an example for us today!

-Friend, wait patiently on the Holy Spirit to call, prepare, equip, and send you forth into the work, ministry or assignment that He has for you.
+Friend, wait patiently on the Holy Spirit to call, prepare, equip, and send you forth into the work, ministry, or assignment He has for you.

-Prayer: My Dear Heavenly Father, grant me the discernment to hear, know and recognize when the Holy Spirit is calling and sending me forth into the ministry you have prepared me for.
+Prayer: My Dear Heavenly Father, grant me discernment to hear, know and recognize when the Holy Spirit calls and sends me forth into the ministry you have prepared me for.
 I refuse to be a tool in anybody’s hand to be used to build a name or empire for himself, in Jesus’ name.
 Amen.